What’s the Average Student Loan Interest Rate?

 Since federal student loans switch to only fixed rates in 2006 the interest rates offered to new borrowers over the years has gone both up and down.

 You have two options here: You can refinance or consolidate your loans in hopes of getting a lower interest rate.
-Refinancing is offered by private lenders, is when you get a brand new loan with new terms and a new (hopefully lower) interest rate.
-Along with being offered a different interest rate, when you refinance your current student loans with a private lender you may also able to adjust the length of repayment.
+Refinancing which is offered by private lenders, is when you get a brand new loan with new terms and a new (hopefully lower) interest rate.
+Along with being offered a different interest rate, when you refinance your current student loans with a private lender you may also be able to adjust the length of repayment.
 Many private lenders offer options to keep your student loan term the same, extend the term length, as well as shorten the term length .
 All of those options can change the total amount of interest you will pay.

 Consolidating with the government doesn’t necessarily lower your interest rate, the new interest rate when you consolidate with the government is a weighted average of your original federal student loans’ rates.
 It repackages all your federal loans into one and it could lower the average rate on those loans.
 One important thing to keep in mind is that you can consolidate all your federal loans into one federal loan, but you can only consolidate private student loans and federal student loans together when refinancing with some private lenders.
 Consolidating your private and federal loans falls under the umbrella of refinancing, because you’re replacing your old student loans with one, new private loan.
 Remember that choosing to refinance with a private lender means you will lose the protections of a federal loan (such as Income Based Repayment, Income Contingent Repayment, or PAYE), but if you don’t think you will use those programs, you could potentially lower your interest rate.